Financial Order Divorce: Do I Need One When Divorcing?

-Divorce is a challenging process, not just emotionally but also financially.
+We know that going through the divorce process is challenging, not just emotionally but also financially.

-In this comprehensive guide, we will outline everything you need to know about obtaining a Financial Order as part of divorce proceedings in England and Wales.
+This comprehensive guide will walk you through everything you need to know about securing a Financial Order after divorce in the UK.

 couple meet to approve financial order